-- (a) Visually breaking facades on multi-lot developments into smaller individual components. - (b) Articulating building facades to express individual units.
+- This can be achieved by: - (a) Physically breaking the building into a number of smaller elements. - (b) Visually breaking facades into smaller individual components. - (c) Articulating building facades to express individual units.

-Figure 4.
+Figure 3.
 Example of New Development Creating Frontage Character.